 Golf clubs are expensive, and constant use can lead to their early demise.
 If you play about 20 rounds a month or more with your set of golf clubs – it’s probably time to get them replaced.

-Each golf club has an expiration date so, essential to know when it ends and make a new purchase.
-Golf clubs longevity isn’t always the same, but there are definite factors that can help you predict how long yours will last:
+Each golf club has an expiration date.
+So, essential to know when it ends and make a new purchase.
+Golf club’s longevity isn’t always the same.
+But there are definite factors that can help you predict how long yours will last:

 How often do you play?